 Thursday, May 13, 2021

-New York Mets, it would probably be April 30.
+If I was to pick a low point of the young baseball season for the New York Mets, it would probably be April 30.
 The Mets had just lost the opener of a series in Philadelphia, despite Marcus Stroman only allowing the Phillies a pair of unearned runs that scored on a passed ball.
 That dropped the Mets to 2 games under .500 and honestly made me question if I had overrated the team's chances of contending this season.
 It wasn't just that awful game that disheartened me.
 It was also losing two games against the Boston Red Sox earlier that week where they only managed a single run and the way the Mets had their butts handed to them in a disheartening sweep by the mediocre Chicago Cubs the week before.

 Tuesday, May 11, 2021

-New York Mets 2021 season has been anything but a smooth ride so far, and the events of the last week or so haven't changed that.
+The New York Mets 2021 season has been anything but a smooth ride so far, and the events of the last week or so haven't changed that.
 After dropping the first game of a doubleheader to the St. Louis Cardinals on Wednesday, the Mets were sitting at 11-13 on the season.
 They were looking little like the potential playoff team we all hoped for after a solid offseason.
 The idea of that club going on a 5-game winning streak seemed quite remote.